davemeneses/launchpad_challenge/README.md

 - A call is made the the DB to check to see if the email has already submitted a vote.
 - A check is made in the Session Storage to see if "voted" is true or false.

 Each of these things independently will stop the vote from being submitted.
-After a successful vote is cast "voted" in Session Store is changed to "true, the user's information is sent to our DB, and the screen rerenders to the results page displaying the current number of votes for each framework.
+After a successful vote is cast "voted" in Session Store is changed to "true".
+The user's information is then sent to our DB and the screen switches to the results page displaying the current number of votes for each framework.

 **Show updates to the dashboard without a refresh**

-To get "live" data a call is made to the GitHub API every 15 seconds and the new information is saved via the setState method.
+To get "live" data a call is made to the GitHub API every 15 seconds and the new information is displayed via the setState method.
 React will re-render just the framework data without a page refresh making the page "live".
-I do run into API rate limiting problems so for the deployed site I have it just making the initial call on page load to populate the information.
+I do run into API rate limiting problems so the deployed site only makes a call on the initial page load and then populates the framework information.
 To turn on the continuous call locally navigate to `client/src/components/FrameworkData/index.js` and uncomment `this.dataReset()` in `componentDidMount`.
-This is all accessed through a single route `/framework/:org/:framework` and then that route looks at the props passed to each row of framework data and makes the correct requests to GitHub.
+This data is all accessed through a single route `/framework/:org/:framework`.
+That route looks at the props passed to each row of framework data via `req.params` and makes the correct requests to GitHub.
 Promise.all was another option instead of daisy-chaining axios calls.

 ## Technologies